karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

 -  You should be able to run multiple background processes.

--  Whenever background process finishes, display message to user (after user enters any command, display all ended between last command run and this). **This should come autonomously after the bg process has finished without any interaction with user.**
+-  Whenever the background process finishes, display a message to the user **autonomously, without any futher interaction required by the user.**

 -  Print process name along with pid when background process ends.
 Also mention if the process ended normally or abnormally.